jacopoMauro/dm552/haskell/tictactoe/Readme.md

 ### Tic-tac-toe game

+Here you will find two versions of Tic-tac-toe done in Haskell.

-This was my attempt at recreating tic-tac-toe in Haskell.
+'Game.hs' and 'play.hs' was my attempt at recreating tic-tac-toe in Haskell.

-Use 'initGame' to get a game, and 'place' to place the first 6 pieces, then use move.
+'Tic.hs' and 'test.hs' was made during the class on Apr.
+1st, and commented afterwards.
+It can only be played via ghci.